-Subject to appropriation, DCF may issue Referrals for children with active cases at DCF or during a transitional period following their case closure through the DCF-related Child Care Program, as described in 606 CMR 10.06(1) through (9).
-DCF Referrals for subsidized child care shall be issued in accordance with the regulations, guidelines and policies established by DCF and in accordance with the general provisions for subsidized child care described in 606 CMR 10.03, unless otherwise noted.
+Subject to appropriation, DCF may issue referrals for children with active cases at DCF or during a transitional period following their case closure through the DCF-related child care crogram, as described in 606 CMR 10.06(1) through (9).
+DCF referrals for child care financial assistance shall be issued in accordance with the regulations, guidelines, and policies established by DCF and in accordance with the general provisions for child care financial assistance described in 606 CMR 10.03, unless otherwise noted.

 Authorization.
-For any child with active cases at DCF, DCF may issue a written or electronic Referral for child care services to the Parent.
+For any child with active cases at DCF, DCF may issue a written or electronic referral for child care services to the parent.

 Referral and Waitlist.
-DCF or its designee will determine the appropriateness of and authorize all Referrals for DCF-related child care, and may either:
+DCF or its designee will determine the appropriateness of and authorize all referrals for DCF-related child care, and may either:

-refer the Parent to a Subsidy Administrator authorized by the EEC to provide DCF-related child care appropriate to the age and needs of the child; or
+refer the parent to a Family Access Administrator authorized by EEC to provide DCF-related child care appropriate to the age and needs of the child; or

 enter the child on a waitlist for child care, if there are no appropriate openings available.